dan1dr/zrive-ds/src/module_4/push_exploration_non_linear.md

 The task consists on continuing the work done before during previous module, with the addition of playing with non-linear models to improve the performance.
 Moreover, we're again asked to build a MVP within a API developed by our engineering team, so it must have a fit code and a inference code which later on we will define separatedly.

 We will take all the decision and filters as granted from previous module, despite not being the best nor most accurate, such as:
-- Baseline might be a linear model or global_popularity
+- Different baselines, we would use linear regression from previous module.
-- Feature selection might be more extensive
+- Feature selection might be more extensive.
 - Splittig sets using cumulative data instead of hard coded %'s.
 Even apply cross-validation addressing data leakages (ordered_before, global_popularity also if we are very nitpicky)

-So we will copy all previous code and start from there applyin non-linear models, hence our baseline in this module would be the best model choosen in previous one (ridge regularisation with C=1e-5)
+So we will copy all previous code and start from there applying non-linear models, hence our baseline in this module would be the best model chosen in previous one (lr with ridge regularisation C=1e-5)

 ## Import libraries